ISUgenomics/bioinformatics-workbook/Appendix/github/introgithub.md

 ---

-Contibutions for this markdown document came from Matt Hufford and was modified with permission from his [BCB546](https://github.com/EEOB-BioData/BCB546X-Fall2017/tree/master/Week_03r/Week_03X Fall 2017) course.
+Contibutions for this markdown document came from Matt Hufford and was modified with permission from his [BCB546](https://github.com/EEOB-BioData/BCB546X-Fall2017/tree/master/Week_03/) course.
+Check out his amazing power point he created at the above link.

 ---
 [Table of contents](../programs.md)